Above is a rare combination of a Reconvilier ATP on an original AF0210 strap. Both are currently difficult to find.

 The second (later) model is seen with WWW or ATP on the case back, and is engraved 1735 in the same places.
 It has been speculated that the WWW case backs originate from the period when the WWW specification had been published, but actual watches had not been produced, so existing stocks of ATPs were thus marked WWW.

-The outside edge of the case back is chamfered, the 6 notches are deeper, and the military service number begins with an M.
+The outside edge of the case back is chamfered, the 6 notches are deeper, and the military service number begins with an M. The numbers 3 , 9 and 12 are in bold font.

-Grana case back for 1516 and 1735 issued watches.
-The former has the movement signed at 3.
-The latter case back is chamfered at the edge.
-Image courtesy MWR forum member : isologue
+Inside Grana case back for 1516 and 1735 issued watches.
+The former has the movement signed at 3 at the crown, the latter signed at 4.

 The model 1735 dial has bold numerals at 3, 9 and 12, with only a lume lozenge at 3 and 9.
 The movement reference number is stamped at 4, but in reverse to the (later) black dial WWW model.
-The Grana inside case back serial numbers are 46xxxx.
+The Grana inside case back serial numbers are 46xxxx, and about 3 to 4 thousand watches are in this series.
 The sub seconds pointer should be a stick pointer.
+The bold 3, 9 and 12 are raised.

 Three Grana ATPs shown below, on a 6B/321 strap and two AF0210 straps.